snazy/ohc/README.rst

 - number of segments (must be a power of 2), defaults to number-of-cores * 2
 - hash table size (must be a power of 2), defaults to 8192
-- load factory, defaults to .75
+- load factor, defaults to .75
 - capacity for data over the whole cache
-- eviction configuration (cleanup-trigger-free-percentage triggers a cleanup, cleanup-target-free-percentage defines the target free capacity)
 - key and value serializers

 Generally you should work with a large hash table.
 The larger the hash table, the shorter the linked-list in each